People defy curfew, hold forceful demos in IOK

 Meanwhile, normal life continued to remain affected on the 75th straight day, today, in the Kashmir Valley and Muslim majority areas of Jammu region due to the Indian military lockdown and suspension of internet and prepaid cellular services.
 Shops and business establishments continue to remain closed except for few hours in the morning and evening while public transport is off the roads.
 All schools, colleges and universities are deserted as parents are not ready to send their wards to the educational institutions due to fear to their security.

-Indian CBI arrested Hurriyat leader, Javaid Ahmed Mir, after raiding his house in Srinagar and airlifted him to outside the Kashmir Valley in false cases registered against him about three decades ago.
+Indian Central Bureau of Investigation arrested Hurriyat leader, Javaid Ahmed Mir, after raiding his house in Srinagar and airlifted him to outside the Kashmir Valley in false cases registered against him about three decades ago.

 Indian troops continued violent cordon and search operations in Srinagar, Ganderbal, Kupwara, Bandipora, Shopian, Pulwama, Islamabad, Ramban, Doda, Kishtwar and other areas.
 The troops have so far arrested dozens of people during these operations.

 Several student groups including All India Students’ Association, Pinjra Tod – women’s alumni of colleges from across Delhi – and Delhi University Students Union held a protest demonstration at the Delhi University against the continued siege of occupied Kashmir.
-Kashmiri students staged a protest at Aligarh Muslim University.
+Kashmiri students staged a protest at Aligarh Muslim University to show their concern over the situation in the Kashmir Valley.

 Meanwhile, normal life continued to remain affected on the 75th straight day, today, in the Kashmir Valley and Muslim majority areas of Jammu region due to the Indian military lockdown and suspension of internet and prepaid cellular services.
 Shops and business establishments continue to remain closed except for few hours in the morning and evening while public transport is off the roads.
 All schools, colleges and universities are deserted as parents are not ready to send their wards to the educational institutions due to fear to their security.

-Indian CBI arrested Hurriyat leader, Javaid Ahmed Mir, after raiding his house in Srinagar and airlifted him to outside the Kashmir Valley in false cases registered against him about three decades ago.
+Indian Central Bureau of Investigation arrested Hurriyat leader, Javaid Ahmed Mir, after raiding his house in Srinagar and airlifted him to outside the Kashmir Valley in false cases registered against him about three decades ago.

 Indian troops continued violent cordon and search operations in Srinagar, Ganderbal, Kupwara, Bandipora, Shopian, Pulwama, Islamabad, Ramban, Doda, Kishtwar and other areas.
 The troops have so far arrested dozens of people during these operations.

 Several student groups including All India Students’ Association, Pinjra Tod – women’s alumni of colleges from across Delhi – and Delhi University Students Union held a protest demonstration at the Delhi University against the continued siege of occupied Kashmir.
-Kashmiri students staged a protest at Aligarh Muslim University.
+Kashmiri students staged a protest at Aligarh Muslim University to show their concern over the situation in the Kashmir Valley.